The origin of synarché and why it is an infinity greater than all infinities

 This led to the question: if we're going to go that direction, what is it?
 What is infinity, really?

 If infinity is so unbounded at its root essence, then why does it have boundaries?
+Why does it stop at the end of mathematics?
 Why can it not penetrate everything everywhere always?
 Suffice it to say that I have long thought confining infinity to a limited place in mathematics -- at the end of countable numbers -- reveals a weak understanding of how truly vast "endless" infinity actually is.

 In short, I well understand that infinity exists not only "after" all countable numbers but it also penetrates all of them from beginning to end -- although I will admit that I only realized the clarity of that thought just now as I wrote it.
+I promptly bolded it because it is clear and succinct.
 Here, I made an image to convey the idea (see illustration):

-If Georg Cantor's ideas on infinity "created a paradise" in the words of the great mathematician David Hilbert, who will describe the paradisaical beauty of the significantly larger form of "infinity" -- the largest possible -- which encompasses all of Cantor's paradise, plus all the rest of mathematics, plus all of physics as well?
+If Georg Cantor's ideas on infinity "created a paradise" in the words of the great mathematician David Hilbert, what describes the beyond-paradisaical beauty of the significantly larger form of "infinity" -- the largest possible -- which encompasses all of Cantor's paradise, plus all the rest of mathematics, plus all of physics as well?
+(For a visualization of what I mean, consider the illustration above.
+Instead of one of the black-bordered boxes containing infinity, how about the whole illustration, or better still, how about this whole article?
+The whole Internet?
+Where do we stop measuring infinity?)

 If we're going to call something "without-end" then why are we giving it an end?
 Is the "set" of mathematical Set Theory not itself contained within the greater infinity which is the set of real, physical, life itself?
 What exactly forbids mathematics from touching physics... forever... even at the outermost periphery of infinity which supposedly goes on forever?
 Clearly it doesn't go on forever if it is limited to the boundaries of mathematics.

 This true "deep infinity" so utterly dwarfs the already-stupendous mathematical infinities of Cantor's paradise, there is most certainly a need for a new word describing it which is not built out of a reference to what it is not, pardon the double-negative.
-An "endless" infinity which "ends" and is defined by what it is not is just as paradoxical as Euclid's "a point is that which has no part," ironically the founding-stone that inevitably leads to this paradox with infinity.
+An "endless" infinity which "ends" and is defined by what it is not is just as paradoxical as Euclid's "a point is that which has no part," which I have discovered in other thought experiments is ironically the founding-stone that inevitably leads to this paradox with infinity.

 I began researching this concept.
 Soon I was reading about Ein Sof (again), I was reading about Ayin and Yesh (that was a new one).
 Then I was back to apeiron and Anaximander, then over to Aristotle, and forward again to Hilbert and Einstein, then back to (yet another) PDF on the history of infinity in case I might find something new.

-I've read a dozen of these over the years because the history of infinity is equally as fascinating as the history of zero, both of which have met fierce resistance within mathematics but are accepted as fundamental elements these days.
-In fact, while randomly at a bookstore (next to another appointment across town) two days ago, I of course bought one thing: a book on infinity, ironically titled "Beyond Infinity" as if there could be something beyond that which is endless (see illustration).
+I've read a dozen of these kinds of PDFs over the years because the history of infinity is equally as fascinating as the history of zero, both of which have met fierce resistance within mathematics but are accepted as fundamental elements these days which even the youngest schoolchildren learn.
+In fact, while randomly at a bookstore two days ago, I of course bought one thing: a book on infinity, ironically titled "Beyond Infinity" as if there could be something beyond that which is endless (see illustration).
 Maybe we gravitate to such "beyond beyond-end" metaphors because we sense that infinity is not yet "the ultimate" which it pretends?

 Coincidentally, that particular research paper was due to another line of study which fell into my lap at the same time I was researching infinity.
 Such coincidences happen often when I am studying math, so much that they should not be called coincidences, but synchronicities.
 Confirmation that it was a synchronicity came from a rather literally random direction that I should briefly explain.